conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

   conduktor [flags]
   conduktor [command]

-Available Commands:
+Available commands:
-  apply              Upsert a resource on Conduktor completion         Generate the autocompletion script for the specified shell delete             Delete resource of a given kind and name get                Get resource of a given kind help               Help about any command login              Login user using username password to get a JWT token run                run an action sql
+  apply       upsert a resource on Conduktor completion  generate the autocompletion script for the specified shell delete      delete resource of a given kind and name get         get resource of a given kind token       manage API Keys login       create a short-lived API Key help        help with any command version     display the version of Conduktor
-  template           Get a yaml example for a given kind token              Manage Admin and Application Instance tokens version            Display the version of conduktor

 Flags:
-  -h, --help         help for conduktor
+  -h, --help      help for Conduktor
-      --permissive   permissive mode, allow undefined environment variables -v, --verbose      show more information for debugging
+  -v, --verbose   show more information for debugging

-Use "conduktor [command] --help" for more information about a command.
 ````

 ### Apply